Certificate Management¶

 Authenticate with Vault:

-vault write -field=certificate pki_int/sign/example-dot-com \ csr=@mysite.csr \ common_name="mysite.example.com" \ ttl=8760h > /etc/pki/tls/certs/mysite.crt -
+vault write pki/issue/sysadm.ee \ common_name="*.myvm.sysadm.ee" \ alt_names="myvm.sysadm.ee" \ ttl=168h -

-Get the CA chain (Issuer):
+Get the CA chain separately (if needed):

-vault read -field=issuing_ca pki_int/cert/ca_chain > /etc/pki/tls/certs/ca_chain.crt
+vault read -field=issuing_ca pki/cert/ca_chain > /etc/pki/tls/certs/ca-chain.crt

 Troubleshooting:

 - "permission denied": Token expired or invalid path.
+Re-authenticate with

-- "connection refused": Check
+vault login. - "connection refused": Check

 Procedure: Install a Certificate in Apache¶